More Efficient Privacy Amplification with Less Random Seeds via Dual Universal Hash Function: Finite field arithmetic using circulant matrices

-Here we elaborate on a set of efficient algorithms for arithmetic over finite field $\FF_{2^k}$ using circulant matrices, which we call field arithmetic using circulant matrices (FACM).
-Then by using the FACM, we show that random hash functions $f_{{\rm F1},R}$ and $f_{{\rm F2},R}$, introduced in Section \ref{s5}, can also be implemented efficiently with complexity $O(n \log n)$.
+\Label{s6} Next we present an efficient algorithm for arithmetic over large finite field $\FF_{2^k}$ that is based on the techniques of Refs. \cite{M10,Silverman00}; we call this algorithm the field arithmetic using circulant matrices (FACM) for the present.
+Then we also show that it can be used to implement our hash functions, $f_{{\rm F1},R}, \dots, f_{{\rm F4},R}$ with complexity $O(n \log n)$.

-The FACM algorithm is in fact based on the techniques of Refs. \cite{Silverman00, M10}, but we will reproduce it here for readers' convenience.